snowplow/snowplowanalytics.com/_posts/2017-10-16-snowplow-r95-ellora-released-with-zstd-support/index.md

 We are excited to announce the release of [Snowplow R95 Ellora][snowplow-release].

-This release is primarily focused on updates to the `atomic.events` table for Redshift users - namely a switch to ZSTD encoding.
-The change in encoding should lead to significant reductions in the disk space used by `atomic.events` for all of our users who load their Snowplow to Redshift.
+This release is primarily focused on updates to the `atomic.events` table for Redshift users, with a long-awaited switch to the ZSTD encoding.
+This change in column encoding should lead to significant reductions in the disk space used by `atomic.events` for all of our users who load their Snowplow to Redshift.